okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/import-hook/index.md

 1. From the Settings column on the left side of the screen, select **To Okta**.

 1. In the **Inline Hooks** section, click the **User Creation** drop-down menu.
-Any Inline Hooks you have registered will be listed.
-Select the one to use.
+Inline Hooks that you've registered appears in the list.
+Select the Inline Hook to use.

 1. Click **Save**.